yc-li20/Semi-supervised-training/README.md

 **Semi-Supervised Cognitive State Classification from Speech with Multi-View Pseudo-Labeling**

-The bimodal fusion code is used from our SLT 2024 work
+The bimodal fusion code is used from our SLT 2024 work:

 [**Speech Emotion Recognition with ASR Transcripts: A Comprehensive Study on Word Error Rate and Fusion Techniques**](https://github.com/yc-li20/SER-on-WER-and-Fusion)